 Timeframes for Probate in Victoria

-In order to obtain a Grant of Probate, the Court needs to be given information about the assets and liabilities of the estate, the deceased person, the witnesses to the Will, the executors and the Will itself.
-An advertisement of your intention to apply for Probate must also be placed on the Supreme Court website for at least 14 days prior to any application.
+In order to obtain a Grant of Probate, the Supreme Court needs to be given information about the assets and liabilities of the estate, the deceased person, the witnesses to the Will, the executors and the Will itself.
+An advertisement of your intention to apply for Probate must also be published on the Supreme Court website for at least 14 days prior to any application being lodged.

 Often, making enquires to obtain all the necessary information can take a number of weeks.
 Also, you will need the Death Certificate for the application for Grant of Probate and possibly for making proper enquires regarding the assets and liabilities.
 Waiting for the Death Certificate to issue can therefore add a few more weeks to the process.
 Overall, if you have your application for Grant of Probate lodged within 1 to 2 months from the date of death, you are making timely progress.

-The Court itself does not take long to process the application (maybe another 1 to 2 weeks) and this is done 'on the papers' using the electronic Court filing system.
-This means you do not have to go to a court hearing.
-There is also a general discretion for the Court to issue a 'Requisition' asking that you provide more information before they process the application and this can delay matters.
+The Court itself usually does not take long to process the application (maybe another 1 to 2 weeks) and this is completed using the electronic Court filing system.
+This means you do not have to go to a Court hearing.
+The timeframe for processing applications for Letters of Administration is even less, given that there is no Will document for the Court to consider.
+There is also a general discretion for the Court to raise a 'Requisition' asking for more information before they review the application - this can sometimes delay matters.